mikitex70/redmine_drawio/README.md

 With an``.svg`` attachment name extension the image format is handled as SVG+XML; like the PNG+XML, this is an SVG image with an embedded XML source of the diagram (the diagram must be created with the *draw.io editor*, normal SVG are displayed but cannot be edited).

+From version `1.0.0` are also supported diagrams in XML format (as used with the old `drawio` macro).

 Usage is very simple: